AstrionX/ComfyUI-Tensor-Prism-Node-Pack/README.md

 # ComfyUI-Tensor-Prism-Node-Pack
 ## Developer Notes

 My First ComfyUI Node Pack, vibe coded with Gemini 2.5 Flash and Claude 4.
-With `TensorPrism_SDXLBlockMergeGranular.py` if you want to run three models in it Model C is the base and you need more than 12GB of VRAM.
-Also feel free to share your creations with me.
+With `TensorPrism_SDXLBlockMergeGranular.py` if you want to run three models in it Model C is the base.
+Feel free to share your merge creations with this node pack with me.

 # TensorPrism ComfyUI Node Pack